How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Introduction

 A number of recent papers have studied the non-asymptotic properties of the Laplace approximation and the Bernstein--von Mises theorem for Bayesian posteriors.
-In this section we contrast the present work with these analyses in terms of the computability of the bounds, strength of the results, and restrictiveness of the assumptions.
+We next contrast the present work with these analyses in terms of the computability of the bounds, strength of the results, and restrictiveness of the assumptions.
 A brief summary of the differences can be found in \Cref{tab:related_results}.